FreymundDeveloper/JavaScript-Basic/Readme.md

 * /Js_Web/jquery: Examples of using the main elements in JQuery manipulation;
 * /Js_Web/bootstrap: Handling basic Bootstrap templates and layouts;
 * /Modern_Web/react_content: Basic manipulation of pure React;
+* /Modern_Web/vue_content: Basic manipulation of Vue content;
-* /XLSX_Orderer: Manipulation of XML files with Node's "excelJS" library.
+* /XLSX_Orderer: Manipulation of XLSX (and XML too) files with Node's "excelJS" library.

 ## Running the apps